davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Adding save and load methods

-Convenience methods to save and load the state of a `GymRunner` of `FuzzyClassifer` was added to the base class.
+Convenience methods to save and load the state of a `GymRunner` of `FuzzyClassifier` was added to the base class.
 This pickles/unpickles the object's `__dict__` to a file.
 The code was also updated for "warm start" learning - if the `fit` or `train` methods are called on the same object multiple times it will carry on learning from where it left off, instead of starting from scratch with a new population.

 ### Experimental feature added - `predict` or `play` with the top N performers